Commentary: We lived fine without air conditioning for a very long time

 ECOLOGICAL INNOVATIONS

-Short and his colleagues used wind catchers and stone in the design for the process building of Farsons Brewery in Malta — one of the earliest zero-carbon buildings — managing to drop the temperature 14 degress celcius below the peak temperature outside.
+Short and his colleagues used wind catchers and stone in the design for the process building of Farsons Brewery in Malta — one of the earliest zero-carbon buildings — managing to drop the temperature 14 degrees Celsius below the peak temperature outside.
 In China, they used wind tower-inspired methods to make air circulate in modern 25-storey buildings.

 “We’ve tried to build back into the towers the advantages of these traditional houses in the Middle East,” he says, adding that the coronavirus pandemic has underlined the need for natural ventilation in buildings to help flush viruses out of buildings.